ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

 - `tagForChildDirectedTreatment`
 - `targeting`

+### Supported DFP Formats
+- Anchor Ads / Adhesion Units may be implemented using <a href="../../extensions/amp-ad-sticky-ad/amp-sticky-ad.md">amp-sticky-ads.</a>.
+- Expandable formats can now leverage the <a href="safeframe.md">Safeframe API</a>.

 ### Unsupported DFP Formats
 - Interstitials
-- Expandables.
-Although expandables on interaction/click is a format that is work in progress.
 - Flash
-- Anchor Ads / Adhesion Units
 - Creatives served over HTTP.